MicrosoftDocs/microsoft-salescopilot-docs/articles/sales/suggested-replies.md

 ## FAQ

-### Users don't see the **Copy to e-mail** button and instead only the **Copy text** button in the suggested e-mail feature.
+### Users don't see the **Copy to email** button and instead only the **Copy text** button in the suggested e-mail feature.

-Ensure that the Viva Sales for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the copy to e-mail functionality of the suggested reply feature.
+Ensure that the Viva Sales for Outlook add-in is updated to the latest version (10.0.0.11 or newer) to use the copy to email functionality of the suggested reply feature.
 For information on how to update the add-in, go to [Update the Viva Sales add-in](install-viva-sales-as-an-integrated-app.md#update-the-viva-sales-add-in).

 ### See also